mpv-player/mpv/DOCS/man/en/options.rst

     a subtitle script with another video file.
 The ``--ass-style-override`` option doesn't affect how this option is interpreted.

+``--audio-channels=<number|layout>``
+    Request a channel layout for audio output (default: stereo).
+This  will ask the AO to open a device with the given channel layout.
+It's up to the AO to accept this layout, or to pick a fallback or to error out if the requested layout is not supported.

+    The ``--audio-channels`` option either takes a channel number or an explicit channel layout.
+Channel numbers refer to default layouts, e.g. 2 channels refer to stereo, 6 refers to 5.1.

+    See ``--audio-channels=help`` output for defined default layouts.
+This also lists speaker names, which can be used to express arbitrary channel layouts (e.g. ``fl-fr-lfe`` is 2.1).

+    You can use ``--audio-channels=empty`` to disable this.
+In this case, the AO use the channel layout as the audio filter chain indicates.

+    This will also request the channel layout from the decoder.
+If the decoder does not support the layout, it will fall back to its native channel layout.
+    (You can use ``--ad-lavc-downmix=no`` to make the decoder always output its native layout.)
+Note that only some decoders support remixing audio.
+    Some that do include AC-3, AAC or DTS audio.

+    If the channel layout of the media file (i.e. the decoder) and the AO's channel layout don't match, mpv will attempt to insert a conversion filter.

+``--audio-delay=<sec>``
+    Audio delay in seconds (positive or negative float value).
+Positive values delay the audio, and negative values delay the video.

 ``--audio-demuxer=<[+]name>``
-    Use this audio demuxer type when using ``--audiofile``.
+    Use this audio demuxer type when using ``--audio-file``.
 Use a '+' before the name to force it; this will skip some checks.
 Give the demuxer name as printed by ``--audio-demuxer=help``.

 ``--audio-display=<no|attachment>``